ermafam/MyFirstProject.Darey.Io/README.md

 ![Avalaibility zone](https://user-images.githubusercontent.com/84423958/127685975-af52e1f7-1568-4161-8a6a-cf45cb979717.PNG)

+Before you launch an instance, you need to select a key pair which is then required for SSH access to the Server.

+To create a new key-pair, Select "Create a new key-pair" from the drop down menu, give a name to the key-pair, and download it.

+IMPORTANT - save your private key (.pem file) securely and do not share it with anyone!
+If you lose it, you will not be able to connect to your server ever again!

+As for me, I already created a key-pair, so I selected "Choose an existing key-pair" and i checked the acknowledgment box

 **Click on "Services" at the upper left corner and you will see the all the Services available on AWS.
 Click on "EC2"**